FusionAuth/fusionauth-site/site/_posts/2020-10-05-using-generic-connector.md

 {% include _image.liquid src="/assets/img/blogs/migrating-users-legacy-datastore/new-user-added-user-data.png" alt="Success!
 The user is has been marked as migrated.
 Plus they love blue." class="img-fluid" figure=false %}

-After this migration process has taken place for a while, or perhaps after you've have a goal percentage of users migrated, you will need to decide about users in the old datastore.
-If the phased migration has lasted for six months or a year and there are still users who are only in there, it is likely that these users have abandoned your application; of course only you know your user's visitation patterns, so that's just a rule of thumb.
+After this migration process has taken place for a while, or perhaps after you've reached a goal percentage of users migrated, you will need to decide about users in the old datastore.
+If the phased migration has lasted for six months or a year and there are still users who are only in the old datastore, it is likely that these users have abandoned your application; of course only you know your user's visitation patterns, so that's just a rule of thumb.

 So what to do with these users?
 You can opt to leave these users out of your FusionAuth system, perhaps archiving or deleting them.
 Or you can choose to migrate these users using the one time cutover methods described above.
 This will of course be far lower risk because there are far fewer users to migrate.